-Combination means selecting things at random (order doesn’t matters) while Permutation means arrangement of objects in particular order.
+A combination means selecting things at random (order doesn’t matter) while Permutation means the arrangement of objects in a particular order.

 For example, from all the subjects and sections that can be asked in an exam, you have to study combination of 3 sections for IBPS PO Prelims : Quant, Reasoning and Verbal.
 Here it doesn’t makes any difference if i write the above sections as reasoning , verbal and quant.
 The sections to attempt will remain same.

 The order in which you will attempt the section, however will be different.
 Some people will attempt in the order of verbal, quant and reasoning.
 Some others may want to attempt in the order – verbal, reasoning and quant.
 Here the order does matter.
 So the total ways in which someone can attempt the complete paper (3x2x1 = 6) is known as permutation.

 Permutation sounds complex.
 Well it is because in permutation each and every detail matters.

 Combination is simpler and easy: Details don’t matter.

 Permutations is a tool to make lists where order matters whereas combinations is used for groups where order doesn’t matters.

 With the difference clear between the two, it time to go deeper into ocean of the permutations and combinations.

 Let n be a positive integer.
 Then n factorial (n!) can be defined as

 n! = n(n-1)(n-2)…1